-Efficio’s supplier relationship management (SRM) methodology is proven across sectors and tailored to your individual requirements and priorities.
+Efficio’s suppliers relationship management (SRM) methodology is proven across sectors and tailored to your individual requirements and priorities.
 There are huge commercial and business advantages to adopting a collaborative approach to key strategic suppliers.

 Creating a system that will maintain and develop critical supplier relationships is not straightforward.
-Often what passes for supplier relationship management (SRM) is a patchwork of inconsistent initiatives, unduly dependent on individual managers.
+Often what passes for suppliers relationship management (SRM) is a patchwork of inconsistent initiatives, unduly dependent on individual managers.

 We provide support to organizations where:

 - There is no formal SRM process or several different approaches and processes across the business

 - Supplier managers are confused about the process or its objectives and lack the required skills and tools

 - Key suppliers appear to be underperforming, but there is no consistent way of monitoring or resolving the issues